TehGoodLivin/Recon/README.md

 To Use It:
 Create File:
-nano recon_whiptail.sh
+nano recon.sh

 Make executable:
-chmod +x recon_whiptail.sh
+chmod +x recon.sh

 Run it:
-sudo ./recon_whiptail.sh
+sudo ./recon.sh